 On May 5, 2005, Huron Consulting Group Inc. entered into a Membership Interest Purchase and Sale Agreement to acquire 100% of the outstanding membership interests of Speltz & Weis LLC.
 The acquisition was consummated on May 9, 2005.
 The results of Speltz & Weis LLC's operations have been included within the Financial Consulting segment since that date.
-Speltz & Weis LLC is a specialized consulting firm that consisted of 26 consultants.
-With the acquisition of Speltz & Weis LLC, the Company provides interim management, organizational renewal and turnaround services, and other crisis management services to distressed hospitals and other healthcare facilities.
+Speltz & Weis LLC is a specialized consulting firm consisting of 26 consultants.
+With the acquisition of Speltz & Weis LLC, the Company can provide interim management, organizational renewal and turnaround services, and other crisis management services to distressed hospitals and other healthcare facilities.

-The aggregate purchase price of the acquisition was \$17.2 million, which consisted of \$14.0 million cash paid at closing, notes payable totaling \$3.0 million payable in three equal annual installments of \$1.0 million (together with accrued interest at 4% per annum) beginning on May 8, 2006, and \$0.2 million of transaction costs.
+The aggregate purchase price of the acquisition was \$17.2 million, which consisted of \$14.0 million cash paid at closing, notes payable totaling \$3.0 million payable in three equal installments of \$1.0 million

+(together with accrued interest at 4% per annum) beginning on May 8, 2006, and \$0.2 million of transaction costs.
 Additional purchase consideration may be payable based on the performance of Speltz & Weis LLC during the three-year period beginning June 1, 2005 and ending May 30, 2008.
 Such amounts will be recorded as an adjustment to goodwill if payable.
 Also, additional payments may be made based on the amount of revenues the Company receives from certain referrals made by Speltz & Weis LLC employees.
 Such amounts will be recorded as an expense if payable.

 The following table summarizes the estimated fair values of the assets acquired and liabilities assumed at the date of acquisition.
+The Company is in the process of obtaining a third-party valuation of certain intangible assets; thus, the allocation of the purchase price is subject to refinement.